The Zeigarnik Effect

 For example, something as insignificant as having to take out the rest of the garbage will prevent my mind from drifting off to sleep, so what I'd do is create an alert in my phone to remind me at 7am.
 Magically, I'm no longer preoccupied by it, and I fall asleep knowing at 7am my phone will remind me.

 You can overcome the Zeigarnik Effect in all areas of your life by writing down small tasks or creating step-by-step plans for bigger projects.

 You can also use the Zeigarnik effect to your advantage.

 You can instruct your subconscious mind to think about ideas or solutions by intentionally keeping a task open.
 This is one way to have more of those creative shower thoughts.

 The next time you're stuck on a problem or need a spark of inspiration, stop what you're doing and try going for a walk.
 Let your mind do the problem-solving in the background.

 Writing stuff down is therapeutic

-I love journaling and note-taking, because it helps me get intrusive thoughts out of my brain and primes my subconscious mind to connect ideas in new ways.
+I like journaling, because it helps me overcome and leverage the Zeigarnik effect at the same time.
+Writing helps me get intrusive thoughts out of my brain and primes my subconscious mind to connect ideas in new ways.